yoaugust/yoAugust/README.md

 **Most of my stuff here is private.
 I'll make repos public once in a while though.**

-Reach out to me via [LinkedIn](https://www.linkedin.com/in/agasthya-gangavarapu/) or Discord (yoaugust).
+If you want to chat about any of my projects, reach out to me via [LinkedIn](https://www.linkedin.com/in/agasthya-gangavarapu/) or Discord (yoaugust).